 Our Reslife team organise events and provide support for students living on campus.
 You will receive information by email inviting you to join our online events.

-The International Student Support team hold online “International Café” events– international students will receive an email every week with details of these events and other activities and information.
+The International Student Support team hold online “International Café” events where you can meet other students.
+You’ll receive an email every week with details of these events and others activities and information for international students.

 Keeping in touch